-Now back to the post – One question I got asked quite a bit last year was, “What would you do if you had $___ to invest.”
-That number varied widely but $25,000 was a number that was mentioned quite often, so I decided to go with that for this post.
+One question I get asked quite a bit is, “What would you do if you had $___ to invest.”
+That number varies widely, but $25,000 is a number that is mentioned quite often, so I decided to go with that for this post.

 Unfortunately, that’s a hard question to answer because there are so many places that I’d want to invest that money.
 If I were pressed for one answer though, I’d probably put it into real estate crowdfunding.
 However, that’s a personal decision based on my current situation and goals.